Passport and visa

 In general, EU citizens are obliged to show a valid passport when entering the Faroe Islands.
 In most cases, showing an ID card is not sufficient.
 There are, however, some exceptions.

 If you are a German or Italian CITIZEN, you may enter with an ID card.
 It is NOT sufficient to only be a German or Italian resident.
 All other EU citizens must show a valid passport.

 SCHENGEN-countries and other countries

-Foreigners from these countries must show a valid passport.
-Foreigners from countries where a visa is mandatory must hold a visa valid for up to three months, or a residence permit.
+Visitors from Schengen countries must show a valid passport.
+Visitors from countries where a visa is mandatory must hold a visa valid for up to three months, or a residence permit.
 The list of countries requiring visa for entering the Faroe Islands is the same as for Denmark and can be seen here.